damianhakert/damianhakert.github.io/source/_posts/2016-03-10-gitlab-8-dot-5-dot-5-released.markdown

 ---
 layout: post
 title: "GitLab 8.5.5 Released"
-date: 2016-03-09 17:00
+date: 2016-03-10 17:00
 comments: true
 author: GitLab
 author_twitter: gitlab
-filename: 2016-03-09-gitlab-8-dot-5-dot-5-released.markdown
+filename: 2016-03-10-gitlab-8-dot-5-dot-5-released.markdown
 ---

 Today we are releasing version 8.5.5 for GitLab Community Edition (CE) and Enterprise Edition (EE).

-This version is focused on GitLab Enterprise Edition and includes a new GitLab Geo feature, as well as several minor fixes.
+This version includes a new GitLab Geo feature, several minor EE fixes as well as fixes for Todos.

 Read on for all the details!